OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 	* - info
 	  - Course info

-..warning: Should we also mention the ``order`` list that (I presume) sets the order in which the tabs are listed?
+.. warning:: Should we also mention the ``order`` list that (I
+             presume) sets the order in which the tabs are listed?

 dc_metadata.xml
 ===============

 `https://dublincore.org <Dublin Core metadata>_` for the course.

-..warning: Needs more detail; see the above warning for the bundle_dc_metadata.xml file.
+.. warning:: Needs more detail; see the above warning for the bundle_dc_metadata.xml file.

 ims_configured_tools.json
 =========================